 Threat to Ego or Self – Whether physical peril or threat to “who we are,” it’s stressful.

 Sense of Control (actually a lack of control) – A sense of helplessness is about as bad as it gets.

 Here are a few things you can do to relieve stress:

-2. Yale or McDonald’s?
-Not likely, but it can feel that way to some kids.
-Have confidence that you’ll go to college but decrease the unpredictability by creating a Plan B. Now, it’s not about whether you’ll succeed but when and how .
+It can often feel like if you don’t reach your top goal you will be relegated to the worst of all possible options.
+Fortunately, that’s rarely how things actually play out.
+Have confidence that you’ll go to college, but decrease the unpredictability by creating a Plan B. Now, it’s not about whether you’ll succeed but when and how.
 One at-bat, one test, one chance for all the marbles?
 Likely overwhelming.
 Give yourself time for practice and opportunities for a retake or retakes of the test.
 Also visit fairtest.org for the 1000+ colleges that are test-score optional.
 There are many paths you can take to be successful, and knowing more of them will actually make it easier to achieve Plan A.

 Be personal about your strategy, but don’t take the tests personally.
 Know the assignment, practice, evaluate your own performance, and then get in there and nail it!